VelyanGedzhev/MedicalAppointmentApp/README.md

 #
 # :hospital: MedApp
-Web app for booking a medical examination appointment.
+Web app for booking a medical examination appointment and my first attempt with Angular.
 ## Table of Contents
 * [General Info](#information_source-general-information)
 * [Setup](#bulb-setup)